 “Let the beauty we love be what we do.” —Rumi

 Become a Therapy Animal Team

-New York Therapy Animals requires the handler and their dog to complete the 7 week training and education process to become a registered and insured therapy animal team.
-Interested people without an animal must attend the one day workshop to become a volunteer assistant and/or an intern.
+New York Therapy Animals requires the handler and their dog to complete the 7 week training and education process to become a trained, licensed and insured therapy animal team.
+Interested people without an animal must attend the one day workshop to become a volunteer ambassador and/or a college intern.
 The process requires an initial investment of time and money, and then ongoing education, training and commitment.

 The 1st step is a phone conversation with the founder and director of New York Therapy Animals.
-This is an opportunity to ask questions and learn about the essentials of this kind of volunteer service.
+This is an opportunity to ask questions and learn about the essential requirements for our volunteer services.
 Nancy@NewYorkTherapyAnimals.org 212 535-2211

 Two Part Training and Education Process: